tmastny/Study-of-Complex-Surveys/MRP/MRP_Primer/MRP_primer.md

 ## Disaggregration

-The simplest way to gauge politic opinion is to disaggregrate the data.
+The simplest way to gauge politic opinion is to disintegrate the data.
 Break down the national survey into states and calculate the percentage saying `yes.of.all`.
 That calculation is very simple with `dplyr`:

 ```r